nxp-mcuxpresso/mcuxsdk-examples/edgefast_bluetooth_examples/map_mse/readme.md

 13. set notification filter
     - This example always send success when receiving set notification filter request.

-Note:
+## Note:
-This example only supports one MAS and MNS OBEX connection.
+1. This example only supports one MAS and MNS OBEX connection.
-This example doesn't supports all application parameters and only supports to parse/send the part of application parameters from/to MCE.
+2. This example doesn't support all application parameters and only supports to parse/send the part of application parameters from/to MCE.
-This example is based on FatFs RAM disk.
+3. This example is based on FatFs RAM disk.
 There is a limited memory to store the incoming message from MCE.

 ## Supported Boards
 - [MIMXRT1170-EVKB](../../_boards/evkbmimxrt1170/edgefast_bluetooth_examples/map_mse/example_board_readme.md)